Sv443-Network/UserUtils/README.md

 #### Methods:
 `loadData(): Promise<TData>`
-Asynchronously loads the configuration data from persistent storage and returns it.
+Asynchronously loads the data from persistent storage and returns it.
-If no data was saved in persistent storage before, the value of `options.defaultConfig` will be returned and written to persistent storage.
+If no data was saved in persistent storage before, the value of `options.defaultData` will be returned and written to persistent storage.
 If the formatVersion of the saved data is lower than the current one and the `options.migrations` property is present, the data will be migrated to the latest format before the Promise resolves.

 `getData(): TData`
 Synchronously returns the current data that is stored in the internal cache.
-If no data was loaded from persistent storage yet using `loadData()`, the value of `options.defaultConfig` will be returned.
+If no data was loaded from persistent storage yet using `loadData()`, the value of `options.defaultData` will be returned.

 `setData(data: TData): Promise<void>`
 Writes the given data synchronously to the internal cache and asynchronously to persistent storage.

 `saveDefaultData(): Promise<void>`
-Writes the default configuration given in `options.defaultConfig` synchronously to the internal cache and asynchronously to persistent storage.
+Writes the default data given in `options.defaultData` synchronously to the internal cache and asynchronously to persistent storage.

-`deleteConfig(): Promise<void>`
+`deleteData(): Promise<void>`
-Fully deletes the configuration from persistent storage.
+Fully deletes the data from persistent storage.
 The internal cache will be left untouched, so any subsequent calls to `getData()` will return the data that was last loaded.
-If `loadData()` or `setData()` are called after this, the persistent storage will be populated with the value of `options.defaultConfig` again.
+If `loadData()` or `setData()` are called after this, the persistent storage will be populated with the value of `options.defaultData` again.
 ⚠️ If you want to use this method, the additional directive `@grant GM.deleteValue` is required.

 <br>